 Data courtesy NRA.

 Most reloaders standardize on a particular brand primer and bullet for a given load and the factor most likely to change is the cartridge case since most shooters will pick up anything that looks like brass.
 To give you an idea of how things can vary look at the difference in case weights for representative cartridge cases that I have measured.
-The weights are based upon the average of 5 fired and unprimed (but otherwise unmodified) cases.
+The weights are based upon the average of 10 fired, cleaned, and unprimed (but otherwise unmodified) cases.
 Your cases may differ so don't count on these figures.
 (If you can supply data on other cases I'd greatly appreciate it

 In the 9 mm cases the difference in case weights translate to tremendous difference in case capacity.
 There is an old rule of thumb that for equivalent pressure, charge weight varies by about 12 percent of the difference in case weight.
 While this rule of thumb is based upon .308/.30-06 size cases it hold true fairly closely for other case sizes and can at least keep you out of major trouble.